 05 of 06

 Peru is known for its wonderful desserts.
 Many feature manjar blanco, the Peruvian version of dulce de leche.
-Exotic tropical fruits, such as lúcuma and chirimoya, also figure prominently in Peruvian desserts.
+Native South American tropical fruits, such as lúcuma and chirimoya, also figure prominently in Peruvian desserts.

 06 of 06